Special Programs

 COMPASS Program

-The COMPASS Program (also referred to as FEP or First Episode Psychosis) aims to identify and support individuals experiencing initial episodes of psychosis through comprehensive life skills training, mental health symptom management, and educational and employment support.
+The COMPASS Program (also referred to as First Episode Psychosis or FEP) aims to identify and support individuals experiencing early episodes of psychosis through comprehensive life skills training, mental health symptom management, and educational and employment support.

-Eligibility criteria include residency in Denton County, age range between 15 and 30 years old, and that individuals be experiencing any of the following symptoms starting within the past two years: unusual thoughts and behaviors, paranoia/suspicion effecting behavior, hearing or seeing things others don’t, and a reduction in daily functioning in personal, social, work, or educational life (as a result of the previous symptoms listed.)
+Eligibility criteria include residency in Denton County and an age range of 15 to 30 years.
+Individuals must also be experiencing one or more of the following symptoms within the past two years: unusual thoughts or behaviors, paranoia or suspiciousness affecting behavior, hallucinations (hearing or seeing things others do not), and/or a decline in daily functioning in personal, social, work, or educational domains as a result of these symptoms.

-If you are already in services with Denton County MHMR you may ask any of your current providers to help you in setting up a referral to the COMPASS Program.
-If you are not currently enrolled in Denton County MHMR services, you may call the COMPASS Program directly (940-312-3306) to complete a short eligibility phone assessment during business hours.
+If you are already receiving services through Denton County MHMR, you may ask any of your current providers to assist you in making a referral to the COMPASS Program.
+If you are not currently enrolled in Denton County MHMR Center services, you may complete the referral form and email it to FEP@dentonmhmr.org.
+You may also call the COMPASS Program directly at (940-231-5821) to complete a brief eligibility phone assessment during business hours.

 Multisystemic Therapy (MST)